-Many older people do not claim all of the benefits that they are entitled to, even though the additional income could make a significant difference to your quality of life.
+Many people do not claim all of the benefits that they are entitled to, even though the additional income could make a significant difference to your quality of life.

 There are two main types of benefits: means-tested and non means-tested.